AlphaSerpentis/Discord-Brewer/terms_of_service.md

 Data pertaining to guilds are automatically deleted if the bot is removed from the server.

 Additionally, you may request for your data to be deleted by contacting us at [contact@alphaserpentis.dev](mailto:contact@alphaserpentis.dev).
 Please provide the following information in your request:
+- Your Discord ID (required to verify ownership)
 - User/Guild ID(s) to be deleted from our records

 We will notify you when we've completed your request.
 Do note that if the bot is still in your guild(s), some data will be recollected to keep serving your guild(s).
+If you wish to make this permanent, remove the bot from all your guilds prior to submitting the request.

 ## Contact Us